 Protein is essential to life; your muscles, your organs and your immune system all require protein to do their jobs.
 Proteins carry the oxygen around your body.
 Proteins perform the chemical reactions that control how we think, feel, and react.
 They protect us from disease, and they are quite literally the reason we can move around in this great, big world of sound and color, day and night.

-Come up short consistently on your protein RDA and you’ll start feeling it.
-Maybe not right away, but feel it you will.
+Come up short consistently on your protein daily requirement and you’ll start to feel it.

-The looks are always the first to go.
-And they can go downhill fast.
-Hair loss.
-Bad skin.
-Bad nails.
-And worse.
-Much worse.
+A deficiency of protein can cause hair loss, bad skin, bad nails, and worse.
 The absence of key proteins may even be linked to the onset of diseases like Multiple Sclerosis that can lay dormant for years until they flare up painfully and unexpectedly.

 How Much Protein Should You Get?